Failing to Stop and Report a Road Accident Solicitors

 The Magistrates’ Court can also endorse the driving licence with 5 to 10 penalty points.
 If a driver already has active penalty points on their licence, a decision by the Magistrates’ Court to impose 5 to 10 penalty points could result in the driver becoming a ‘Totter’ and still receiving a driving ban.

-Fail to Stop / Fail to Report an Accident – Defence
+Failing to Stop and Report a Road Accident – Defence

 If an accident has occurred and you did not hear or see anything to suggest that you had been involved in an accident, you may be able to successfully defend this prosecution.
 If this situation is applicable to you, contact our driving offence solicitors today on 03452229955 to see how we can defend and prepare your case for trial.